aafanasyev/FirefoxNightlyAntiTracking/README.md

    sites   data
 ```

-Selenium 3.14.1 and geckodriver 0.23.0 are required
+Selenium 3.14.1 and geckodriver 0.23.0 are required.

 # Installation